k-j-oliver/StormlightArchiveScraper/README.md

 ...
 ```
 Looking at `character_id` 7, we see it has 3 books associated with it.

-With this data structure, we can then query the tables to find how many characters are male, female, or unknown.
-With books, we can find how many characters are in each book.
-Going further, we can combine tables to ask something like, "how many characters are female in _Words of Radiance_?" and perhaps comparing that result to a later book.
+With this data structure, we can query the tables to find how many characters are male, female, or unknown.
+Or we can find how many characters are in each book.
+Going further, we can combine tables to ask something like, "how many characters are female in _Words of Radiance_?" and perhaps compare that result to a later book.

 __Querying:__
 ```